-My name is Per Helge Nylund, and I am the current Norwegian title holder.
-My title is extended for a year, until June 2021.
-I am born and raised in Tromsø, and a professional museum communicator.
+My name is Per Helge Nylund, and I stepped down after 737 days as Mr. Leather Norway on June 26, 2021.
+I am born and raised in Tromsø, where I work as a museum and science communicator.

 Now I am once more organizing this event to celebrate our wonderful leather brotherhood and share my hometown with you.
 I'll be your host throughout the Arctic Pilot, making sure we all get an enjoyable time.

 Where on Earth is Tromsø?

 The good news is that it is actually on Earth, but far north of just about everything else.
 This map gives you an impression.
-And for those who are used to travelling in Europe, it might be good to know that the distance from, say, Copenhagen to Tromsø, is the same as from Copenhagen to Barcelona.
+(Those thinking you can get a taxi from Oslo Airport to Tromsø - well, technically you can, but the drive is at least 24 hours...)

 To get to Tromsø, air travel is the preferred and only time-efficient way.
 The Tromsø airport code is TOS.
 Our airport is located very close to the city centre, just 10 minutes by bus or taxi.

 If you have the time and want to enjoy the journey, though, a train service from Stockholm takes you to Tromsø in 24 hours (the last four by coach, as the railway line ends in Narvik).
 Another much praised journey is on the Hurtigruten ships, starting from Bergen three days before reaching Tromsø.

-By air, Tromsø in a normal year has non-stop flight connections from London Gatwick, Brussels, Zürich, Frankfurt, Munich, Copenhagen, Gdansk, Helsinki and Stockholm, plus of course plenty of flights every day from the Norwegian capital Oslo and other Norwegian cities.
+By air, Tromsø has non-stop flight connections several days a week from London Gatwick, Zürich, Frankfurt, Munich, Copenhagen, Gdansk, Helsinki and Stockholm, plus of course plenty of flights every day from the Norwegian capital Oslo and other Norwegian cities.
 In this period of corona virus, it's best to check with your airline what options you have.